Saurabh-pec/Ecommerce-Management-DBMS_Project-/README.md

 Amongst many things that an online site requires the most important is a database system.
 Hence in this project we are planning to design a database where small sellers can sell their product online.

 **The Prime Objective of our database project is to design a robust E-commerce database by performing operations such as**
- >Viewing orders
+  >-Viewing orders
-  -Placing orders
+  >-Placing orders
-  -Updating database
+  >-Updating database
-  -Reviewing products
+  >-Reviewing products
-  -Maintaining data consistency across tables
+  >-Maintaining data consistency across tables

 ### 2. REQUIREMENTS